An Inertial Newton Algorithm for Deep Learning

-Finally let us point out that although ADAM was faster in the experiments of Figure~\ref{fig::vsothalgo}, INDIAN can outperform ADAM using the slow step size decay discussed in Section~\ref{sec::comRes}.
-Indeed, in the previous experiments we used a standard decreasing step size of the form $\gamma_0 / \sqrt{k+1}$ for simplicity, but Assumption~\ref{ass:mainAssumption} allows for step sizes decreasing much slower.
+Finally, let us point out that although ADAM was faster in the experiments of Figure~\ref{fig::vsothalgo}, INNA can outperform ADAM using the slow step-size decay discussed in Section~\ref{sec::comRes}.
+Indeed, in the previous experiments we used a standard decreasing step-size of the form $\gamma_0 / \sqrt{k+1}$ for simplicity, but Assumption~\ref{ass:mainAssumption} allows for step-sizes decreasing much more slowly.
 As such, we also considered decays of the form $\gamma_0 (k+1)^{-q}$ with $q\leq 1/2$.
 The results are displayed on top of Figure~\ref{fig::decay}.
-Except when $q$ is too small (too slow decay, e.g., $q=1/16$), these results show that some decays slower than $q=1/2$ make INDIAN a little bit faster than any of the other algorithms we tried.
-In particular, with a step size decay proportional to $k^{-1/4}$, INDIAN outperforms ADAM (bottom of Figure~\ref{fig::decay}).
+Except when $q$ is too small (too slow decay, e.g., $q=1/16$), these results show that some decays slower than $q=1/2$ make INNA a little faster than any of the other algorithms we tried.
+In particular, with a step-size decay proportional to $k^{-1/4}$, INNA outperforms ADAM (bottom of Figure~\ref{fig::decay}).
 This suggests that tuning $q$ can also significantly accelerate the training process.